alpaker/fill-column-indicator/README.markdown

 Known Issues
 ============

-o The indicator extends only to end of the buffer contents (as opposed to running the full length of the editing window).
+* The indicator extends only to end of the buffer contents (as opposed to running the full length of the editing window).

-o When portions of a buffer are invisible, such as when outline mode is used to hide certain lines, the fill-column rule is hidden as well.
+* When portions of a buffer are invisible, such as when outline mode is used to hide certain lines, the fill-column rule is hidden as well.
 (Working around this would require either (a) rewriting a large part of xdisp.c, or (b) advising every function that might hide part of a buffer.)

-o Fci-mode is generally fast:  Displaying the rule should be O(n) in the number of lines in a buffer, with a low constant.
+* Fci-mode is generally fast:  Displaying the rule should be O(n) in the number of lines in a buffer, with a low constant.
 (Activating the mode in a buffer with 30k lines should take under 0.5 sec on a modern machine.)
 However, the presence of multibyte characters can slow down